 'Thuluth' comes from the Arabic word meaning 'one-third' and derived its meaning from the one-third slope of the letters.
-It is most difficult to write, and it is one of the types of creative Arabic calligraphy that needs skill in writing.
-This type of calligraphy needs to be mastered according to the rules, and commitment while writing it because it needs a lot of control.
+It is most challenging to write, and it is one of the types of creative Arabic calligraphy that needs skill in writing.
+This type of calligraphy needs to be mastered according to the rules and commitment while writing it because it needs much control.

 Tezhip is a decorative art form, which means “ornamenting with gold.”
-It can be used to adorn books, calligraphy, manuscripts, religious texts or also can be a standalone art form — an art that requires years of practice and dedication.
+It can be used to adorn books, calligraphy, manuscripts, religious texts, or a standalone art form — an art that requires years of practice and dedication.